finotes/finotes.github.io/_posts/2018-02-09-kotlin-docs.md

 ```

 ### Function call
-fi.notes will report any return value issues, exceptions and execution delays that may arise in functions using Fn.call() and @Observe annotation.
+Finotes will report any return value issues, exceptions and execution delays that may arise in functions using Fn.call() and @Observe annotation.
 A regular function call will be,

 ```kotlin